-World Giraffe Day is an initiative of the Giraffe Conservation Fund and it is observed on June 21, 2015.
-This weekend would be a great time to pay these beautiful animals a visit at the zoo.
+World Giraffe Day is an initiative of the Giraffe Conservation Fund and it is observed on June 21.
+This weekend would be a great time to pay these gentle giants a visit at the zoo.
 Giraffes happen to be my favorite zoo animals.
 Because I am very short, I admire their height, but I am also very fond of how gentle and graceful they are.
 They face a lot of challenges, and there are less than 80,000 giraffes remaining in the wild, meaning there are far fewer giraffes than elephants in Africa.

 Here are some ten giraffe facts for World Giraffe Day.

 – Giraffes are the tallest animals, with their legs alone measuring around 6 feet tall.

 – Giraffe are surprisingly speedy.
 They run as fast as 35 miles an hour over short distances, and when going long distances, they can cruise at approximately 10 miles per hour.